 Mille Lacs County Road 8, otherwise known as County State Aid Highway (CSAH) 8, supported 710 ADT with 8% "heavy commercial" traffic in 2014.
 In that same year, US-169 supported 16,500 ADT with approximately 3% "heavy commercial" traffic.
+The planning process is underway to build new cold recycle test sections on the access road to MnROAD (70th Street) in the summer of 2019.

 A 6-month sponsor meeting is hosted each spring and fall.
 Spring meetings are held at NCAT (typically in May or June) and fall meetings are held at MnROAD (typically in September or October).
-All meetings consist of technical presentations and test section inspections.
-The MnROAD Conference, hosted in Minneapolis 9/25-26/2018, represented the most recent sponsor meeting.
+At both locations, meetings consist of technical presentations and test section inspections.
 Project personnel also travel to sponsor states on demand to promote deployment through meetings, presentations, and field projects.